explorer436/programming-playground/aws/sam-dynamodb-local/README.md

 - [Docker](https://runnable.com/docker/getting-started/) installed
 - [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 - Python [3.6/3.7](https://www.python.org/downloads/) with [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) package
+  - See https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html for a list of supported runtimes
 - An AWS Account with permissions to IAM, CloudFormation, S3, Lambda, and DynamoDB (to deploy and test in a AWS region).

 ### Steps to deploy this application

 Please note:
 a.
 I will be using the us-east-1 region (Virginia) for deploying this application, but you may deploy to any region where Lambda and DynamoDB are available.
 b.
 User-specified input parameters will be marked with curly braces in the following instructions.
 For e.g., {s3-bucket-name} will need to be replaced with a bucket name of your choice, such as mybucketname etc.

 #### Steps
 1. Clone this repo and change to the directory 'sam-dynamodb-local'.